Understanding the Impact of Domestic Violence on Women's Rights

 Introduction

 A 1993 Declaration on the Elimination of Violence Against Women by the UN General Assembly stated that violence against women poses as barrier to achieving the equality, development and fulfilment of women human rights.
 Domestic violence is found to be the most common form of violence against women.
 Domestic violence or alternatively termed ‘domestic abuse’ or ‘intimate partner violence’ represents a pattern of behaviour in a relationship used by an intimate partner to gain or maintain control and power over the other partner.
+For students grappling with the complexities of understanding and addressing such issues, seeking psychology dissertation help can provide valuable insights and guidance.

 The unfortunate result of domestic violence is the negative effect that it has on the children.
 The occurrence of domestic violence on women and its impacts on the children are frequently hidden.
 It can be either the men or women who could be the perpetrators of domestic violence.
 However, in a majority of case, the women are the victims.